marjoleinbruijning/genotypecoexistence/README.md

 ### 2) Fit vital rate models
 Fit each of the seven vital rate models.
 Set `runall <- TRUE` to fit and save all vital rate models.
 This can take up to a day, and should be run only once.
 Running this analysis produces two .rds files per vital rate, stored in `Results`:
 * `modXXX-full.rds`: each of the tested models
-* `modXXX.rd`: the selected model based on leave-one-out cross-validation (here, `XXX` is a placeholder for the name of each vital rate)
+* `modXXX.rds`: the selected model based on leave-one-out cross-validation

+(here, `XXX` is a placeholder for the name of each vital rate)

 Set `runall <- FALSE` to load the pre-fitted vital rate models that are stored in `Results`.
-(Note that these files are provided on Github, so that all subsequent analyses can be performed without fitting these models)
+(Note that these files are provided on Github, so that all subsequent analyses can be performed without fitting the vital rate models)

 ### 3) Perform IPM analyses
 This part runs the analyses that are presented in the manuscript: a) Assessing the temperature-dependent coexistence outcomes by combining Integral Projection Models (IPMs) with Modern Coexistence Theory (MCT); b) Running IPMs to simulate the dynamics of competing clones; c) Decomposition analysis to quantify the contribution of latitude-specific vital rates in determining coexistence outcomes.
 Each of these scripts stores the output in the `Results` folder.
 These analyses can take a few hours to complete and require the fitted and loaded vital rate objects obtained under 2).